asamy/ksm/README.md

 - Native-compiling Makefile
 - GCC / CLang support (you can discard SEH aka `__try` and `__except` if required)

-## Known bugs

-1. BSOD on exit due to `ept_free_prealloc`, moreover, the reason is `BAD_POOL_CALLER`...
-Only happens when:
-	- An executable page is hooked
-	- A hooked page gets called at least once.

 ## Technical information

 Note: If the processor does not support VMFUNC or #VE, they will be disabled and instead, emulated via VM-exit.